 Ulcerative colitis is a common, chronic inflammatory disease that results in long-term inflammation and ulcers in the large intestine.
 It can cause stomach discomfort and rapid emptying of the colon.
 Even though ulcerative colitis has no known cure, through medication and a disciplined diet the symptoms can be significantly reduced.
 In some cases, resulting in long-term remission.
+Some people who suffer from horrible and debilitating pain can turn to alternative medications to help with the pain and sickness.
+One of these is taking medical marijuana, nowadays getting a medical marijuana card is better for people who suffer from this type of constant pain, and it is more freely open around America, if you are in Texas you can get a Texas marijuana card if you are in Pennsylvania you can get a pennsylvania marijuana card, and so on and so forth, any help for pain relief is important, checking in with a doctor first to discuss options is hopefully the start of better pain management.

 For some people, ulcerative colitis can be painful, and at times it can also steal their confidence and ability to live a normal life.
 However, this is not the case of Renee Holt who has battled both ulcerative colitis and colon cancer.